platformer/typst-algorithms/README.md

 # Algo

-A Typst package for writing algorithms.
+A Typst library for writing algorithms.
 On Typst v0.6.0+ you can import the `algo` package:

 ```typst
 #import "@preview/algo:0.2.0": algo, i, d, comment, code